slerman12/UnifiedML/README.md

 #

 **All suites support line graphs and bar charts.
-Only Classify supports heatmaps and class sizes.** See below:
+Only Classify supports heatmaps and class sizes**.
+See below:

 | Present  | Plot Type | Suite |
 | :-------------: | ------------- | :------------- |